SkyClan's Destiny: Plot

-Themes

-In an interview, Victoria Holmes stated that the main theme in SkyClan's Destiny is rebellion.
-She said, "Leafstar struggles to find a way for her Clan to survive among pressures and challenges that aren't found in the forest".

 Publication history

 The book was first released in both e-book and hardcover format on 3 August 2010 in the US and in both Canada and the UK.
 HarperCollins gave the book a 150,000 first print.

 Critical reception

 School Library Journal felt that readers would be drawn into the cat's fight for survival.
 The review also praised how well developed the characters are and the book has "a range of emotions and thoughts that draw readers into their dilemmas".
 The conclusion was praised as it ended "where the traits of maturity, compassion, loyalty, and strength are upheld as desirable".